 Academic Learning Center

 The Academic Learning Center's Mission is to provide academic support to Marist students, both undergraduate and graduate, and to support faculty in their work with students.
 This is accomplished through our courses, tutoring programs, proofreading services and academic counseling.
 The overall goal of these activities is the success and retention of our students and to develop the intellect, character, and skills required for enlightened, ethical, and productive lives in the global community of the 21st century.

 Programs and Services

 FOCUS Program: This is a year-long academically based freshman program.
 FOCUS provides resources and information for first year students to assist them in making a successful transition from high school to college, and in making informed choices about their course of study and future career options.
 (3 Credits in the Fall and 1 Credit in the Spring)

-Private Tutoring: The Academic Learning Center trains and assigns peer tutors for students in need of individualized help.
-There is a minimal fee involved.
+Private Tutoring: The Academic Learning Center trains and assigns peer tutors for students in need of individualized academic course support.
 For more information about tutoring at Marist and to find a tutoring request form, go to my.marist.edu/alc-tutoring and log in using your Marist account and password.

 Academic Review and Drop-In Sessions: The Academic Learning Center sponsors review and drop-in sessions in various subjects for students in need of help.

 Proofreading: The goal of the proofreading program is to provide free proofreading services to the Marist Community.
 This is accomplished through staffed proofreading hours In-person and through our online proofreading service.
-Trained writing tutors will review student papers on-line through iLearn. (free service)
+Trained writing tutors will review student papers on-line through Brightspace.

-- On-Line Proofreading: Go to ilearn.marist.edu and log into iLearn using your Marist account and password
+- On-Line Proofreading: Go to brightspace.marist.edu and log into Brightspace using your Marist account and password